-Scottish public opinion is moving in favor of independence with several recent polls giving the separatists a 1- to 7-point lead.
+Scottish public opinion is shifting in favor of independence with several recent polls giving the separatists a 1- to 7-point lead.

 Independence lost in the 2014 referendum by 10 points, but Britain’s exit from the European Union, and the growing likelihood that it will end the year without a trade deal to replace its access to the European single market, has many Scots wondering if they might not be better off leaving the UK in order to rejoin to EU.